Yahoo! Finance Premium Review

 Yahoo!
 Finance is already one of the most-loved financial platforms out there, and Premium builds on that without making any radical changes to the features users have come to love.
 In that respect, Yahoo!
 Finance Premium is intuitive and immediately useful.

 However, it does beg the question as to whether this service is worth $350 per year.
 The technical charting capabilities are available elsewhere, as are metrics like fair value and features like comparing portfolio performance against index performance.
 In reality, the main advantage of using Yahoo!
 Finance Premium is that it puts all of these features in a single place along with live trading through any major brokerage.
 For traders who combine fundamental and technical analysis for their strategy and who want the added speed of using a single, centralized platform, that may be worth the cost.

 What Type of Trader is Yahoo!
 Finance Premium Best For?

 Yahoo!
 Finance Premium is best suited for retail traders whose strategy blends fundamental and technical trading.
 The platform’s features offer a blend of the two styles, although none of the tools are so heavy-duty or fine-grained that Premium could be of much use for serious analysts.
-In addition, traders who don’t mind using multiple platforms could easily get all of the features of Yahoo!
+Also, traders who don’t mind using multiple platforms could easily get all of the features of Yahoo!
 Finance Premium elsewhere for a lower total cost.
-So, this platform is really aimed at traders who want the simplicity and time savings of using a single, familiar and easy-to-use platform.
+So, this platform is aimed at traders who want the simplicity and time savings of using a single, familiar, and easy-to-use platform.